lavo2/spm/proj/README.md

 ## Overview

 The project contains 4 version of the second project's task.
-The sequential version `mainseq.cpp`, the FastFlow version with the given constraint `mainffa2a.cpp`, an MPI version where the main process act as a worker `mainmpi.cpp`, another MPI version with a farm-like structure `mainmpirr.cpp`
+The sequential version `mainseq.cpp`, the FastFlow version with the given constraint `mainffa2a.cpp`, an MPI version where the main process act as a worker `mainmpi.cpp` and a second MPI version with a farm-like structure `mainmpirr.cpp`.

 # project Structure